The Wild, Elusive Singularities of the T-fractal Surface: An explicit construction of the -fractal translation surface

 \end{definition}

-The surface $\tsurfr$ is not a complete metric space, and so we consider its metric completion which we will denote $\tsurf$.
-A first observation about $\tsurf$ is that it contains infinitely-many cone points of cone angle $6\pi$ coming from the corners of $T_0$ (and so each $T_n$) where the $2 \times \sfrac{1}{2}$ rectangle is placed on top of the $1 \times 1$ square.
+The surface $\tsurfr$ is not a complete metric space, and so we consider its metric completion which we will denote by $\tsurf$, where the metric $d: \tsurf\times \tsurf \to \mathbb{R}$ is the completion of the Riemannian metric $|dz|^2 = dx^2 + dy^2$ from $\mathbb{R}^2$ pulled back to $\tsurfr$ using local charts.
+A first observation about $\tsurf$ is that it contains infinitely-many cone points of cone angle $6\pi$ coming from the corners of $T_n$ where the scaled $2 \times \sfrac{1}{2}$ rectangle is placed on top of the scaled $1 \times 1$ square.
 The singular points in $\tsurf \setminus \tsurfr$ which are more interesting, however, are those points which come from the ``top'' of the $T$-fractal.
-In previous work of Lapidus and Niemeyer, these were called the \emph{elusive points} of the $T$-fractal, and so we will refer to these as \emph{elusive singularities} of the $T$-fractal surface, $\tsurfr$.
+In previous joint works of the second author, M. L. Lapidus and R. L. Miller, these were called the \emph{elusive points} of the $T$-fractal billiard,\footnote{The elusive points of the $T$-fractal billiard, in our new notation, are $\overline{\tfractal}\setminus \tfractal$.} and so we will refer to these as \emph{elusive singularities} of the $T$-fractal translation surface $\tsurfr$.
 (A precise definition of elusive singularities is given below.)